 Four courses must be taken at the advanced level.

-We strongly recommend that Introduction to Film Studies, Film History and Film Theory be taken in sequence.
+We strongly recommend that Introduction to Film and Media Studies, Film History and Film Theory be taken in sequence.

 - Theories of film and/or other media

 - Intersectionality (emphasizing some meaningful conceptual combination of gender/sexuality, race/ethnicity, class, ability, age, and more)

 For more information, contact the faculty adviser from your home campus.

 Five College Film and Media Studies Majors, please view the Film Council's list of films to know.